 Note that not all plant-based meat and dairy alternatives have B12 added.
 Be sure to check the nutrition facts panel and ingredient list on the particular product to verify.

-You can also meet your B12 needs with over the counter or prescription vitamin supplements.
+You can also meet your B12 needs with prescription or over the counter B12 supplements.
 The most common supplemental forms of B12 are cyanocobalamin and methylcobalamin—both of which are good options.
 Just make sure whichever supplement you choose has been tested by a third party to ensure the highest quality (2).